 Well, retirement may sound hunky-dory, but most of us do jobs not only because it brings purpose and structure to our lives but let’s face it, a job is what pays the bills.

-Want a life of relaxed retirement without the stress of reduction in income?
+Want a life of relaxed retirement without the stress of a reduction in income?
 Then a pension scheme is what you are looking for.
 A pension abates the loss of income; additionally, some schemes even provide tax benefits.

-So, what is the benefit of the NPS scheme and most importantly, what is the NPS?
+So, what is the benefit of the NPS scheme, and most importantly, what is the NPS?
 Let’s begin with first understanding the scheme.

 The NPS (National Pension Scheme) was initiated in the year 2004.
 The scheme’s purpose is for people to accrue the benefits of NPS once they commence retirement life.
 Originally the scheme was only meant for public sector employees but much to our benefit in 2009, the scope broadened.
 It now allows all Indian citizens to avail the benefits of NPS.
 Preparing for retirement is much like planting a sampling; while its hard work is during the initial years - it pays off by becoming a huge sheltering tree.
-A fruit that you make pluck from this tree while it grows is the eligibility for tax deductions as per Sections 80C and 80CCD, which is another benefit of NPS.
+A fruit that you make pluck from this tree while it grows is eligible for tax deductions as per Sections 80C and 80CCD, which is another benefit of NPS.

-We’ve got on to understanding what the NPS is?
+We’ve got on to understanding what the NPS is.
 However, it is equally important to know:

 This is a market-linked scheme and contributions can be made to the scheme until retirement.
 Professional fund managers undertake the investment made in the scheme.
 Once you reach the age of 60, 60% of the corpus can be withdrawn, and with the other 40%, it is mandatory to purchase an annuity - this helps create income even post-retirement.